yasmineelsheikh/6d/README.md

 <img src="assets/ares_performance_n.png" alt="ARES Performance by N Votes"/>
 <img src="assets/ares_performance_method.png" alt="ARES Performance by Method"/>

 We show `gpt-4o` to be the best performing model, with little impact from the number of votes or consensus strategy.
 Across models, performs seems to be consistent after 0.5 FPS, while some older models actually perform better at very low FPS (e.g. `gemini-1.5-pro` performs best at `0` FPS).
-We find the `frame_description` method to actually outperform the `video` method, calling into question progress on long-context video benchmarks.
-However, this method is more expensive and more difficult to run with respect to request-per-minute rate limits.
-As such, we adopt the `video` method at 1 FPS on `gpt-4o` for all ARES data ingestion.
+We find the `frame_description` method to actually slightly outperform the generalized `video` method, calling into question progress on long-context video benchmarks.
+However, this method is significantly more expensive and more difficult to run with respect to request-per-minute and token-per-minute rate limits.
+As such, we adopt the `video` method at 1 FPS with `gpt-4o` for all ARES data ingestion.

 ## Costs
 Ingesting, annotating, and annotating data can be quite expensive; we aim to use ARES to make robot research as accessible as possible.
 The original development of ARES was conducted solely on a laptop, using a combination of local resources (CPU and Disk) and cloud APIs.
 First, we mitigate costs by holding all data strucutres locally, including the `StrucutredDatabase`, `AnnotationDatabase`, and `EmbeddingDatabase`.
 Second, we downsample frames-per-second while ingesting, running `gpt-4o` at 1 FPS via API, using `grounding-dino-tiny` and `sam-vit-base` at 5 FPS via Modal, and the Nomic Embedder via local CPU.
 Back-of-the-envelope costs comes out to roughly 1 cent per rollout for `gpt-4o`, as most rollouts are relatively short.
 Annotating 5000 rollouts at 5 FPS (totaling >100,000 frames) for detection and segmentation costs less than $10 of free Modal credits.
 We expect these costs to remain low as the pareto-frontier of efficicent multimodal models continues to bring down the cost of inference.